 I am so, so excited to get started on our first big renovation project of 2017.
 I have been dreaming of this farmhouse girl’s nursery ever since we found out I was pregnant.
 We both had a feeling baby #3 was a girl from the beginning 🙂

 Last week, I shared some before pictures from the nursery, which was our youngest son’s bedroom.
-The room is pretty small, but has plenty of space for a crib, dresser and rocker.
-If you’ve been following along on Instagram, you’ve seen some sneak peaks and progress we have already made in the room.
+The room is pretty small but has plenty of space for a crib, dresser, and rocker.

 But, enough about that.
 Let’s get to the good stuff – the design plan.